chg-training/chg-training-resources/docs/genome_wide_association_studies/quantitative_trait_gwas/interpretation.md

 be excited by it?

-This question is a bit subtle - it really involves thinking about our prior on how *many* associations we think there might be, as well as the P-values themselves.
+This question is a bit subtle - it really involves thinking about our prior on how *many* associations we think there might be, and the *statistical power* of the study, as well as the P-values themselves.
 (This reasoning is described in the 'Box' in the [Wellcome Trust Case-Control Consortium paper](https://doi.org/10.1038/nature05911), as well as on the page [about interpreting P-values](../../statistical_modelling/regression_modelling/interpreting_p_values.md)).

 Luckily however, there are some well-accepted rules of thumb to use.
-The value $5\times 10^-8$ is often used to identify signals that have *strong evidence*.
+The value $5\times 10^-8$ is often used to identify signals that have *strong evidence* from a GWAS discovery analysis like this.
 A less stringent value, such as $1\times 10^{-5}$ could be used to identify signals that have *some evidence*.

 :::tip Note